doctor-janv/elk-e/doc/DesignRequirements/DesignRequirements.md

   - SCALAR, holding a single value
   - SEQUENCE, holding multiple un-named children
   - MAP, holding multiple named children
+- For scalar parameters, a scalar-type shall be assigned which can be:
+  - STRING
+  - BOOL
+  - INTEGER
+  - FLOAT
+- Scalar assignment for non-matching scalars shall be possible, with appropriate controls.
+In other words, by default if one scalar-type "can" be assigned to another it should be allowed.
+If the developer wants to enforce strict typing, it should also be possible to do so.

 ### Definition of an input parameter
 - An input parameter can be one of following: